Summer Private Pilot Course Offerings

-- 17 years of age by program completion date
+- 17 years of age by course completion date

 - Read, speak, write and understand the English language